Here are the best ultralight tents on the backpacking market.

 Cheers to Gossamer Gear for making this minimalist beauty.
 The thing that makes this tent stand out is how truly well-rounded it is.
 It does an excellent job at NOT having any real flaws.
 Good weight, good internal space, good price, good ventilation, good vestibule storage... and two side doors.
 If you're a tall person who wants more headroom and better floor width, The One has got you covered at 88 inches long.
 It comes factory seam-taped and includes a bathtub floor.
 Aside from its ultralight quality, its setup is also quite easy and straightforward.

-> The only potential ding is the fact that it is a non-freestanding shelter and, therefore, is subject to all inherent cons of non-freestanding tents.
-Not a fair ding in my opinion though.
+The only potential ding is the fact that it is a non-freestanding shelter and, therefore, is subject to all inherent cons of non-freestanding tents.
+Not a fair ding in our opinion though.
 Great overall shelter.

-> Weight: 2 lbs 14 oz
+Weight: 2 lbs 14 oz

 85 in (l) x 30 in max (w) x 38 in max (h)